e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/020121-standup.md

-# Standup Notes - Daily Updates for Weekly Sprint
+# Standup Notes
-*02/01/2021*
+*Daily Updates for Weekly Sprint - 02/01/2021*

 ## Farheen A.